ploomber/ploomber/doc/get-started/quick-start.rst

 Get an example
 --------------

+What we're doing in this section is getting a preconfigured workflow (example).
+You can review the code in your ``local``.

+Then we install the dependencies.

 .. code-block:: console
-    # ML pipeline example

     ploomber examples -n templates/ml-basic -o ml-basic
     cd ml-basic

 .. code-block:: console
-    # install dependencies

     pip install -r requirements.txt

-What we're doing in this section is getting a preconfigured workflow.
-You can review the code in your ``local``.

 Run ploomber
 ------------
 .. code-block:: console
-    # run pipeline (output will be available in the output directory)

     ploomber build

 We just ran the ploomber pipeline, you can change parts of the code and see how it affects *execution time*.